neuefische/wd-flipped-classroom-curriculum/sessions/react-state-1/README.md

 ### React Lifecycle

-- Explain that React itself controls when the UI is updated.
+- [ ] Explain that React itself controls when the UI is updated.
 Everytime React thinks that any part of the UI needs to be updated, it calls the corresponding component function.
-- Until now we were fine with every component function being only called once per element (component instance) because our App was static: it never changed.
+- [ ] Until now we were fine with every component function being only called once per element (component instance) because our App was static: it never changed.
-- Now that we want to update the UI (when the button is clicked), we need to tell React that it needs to call the component function again, so we can see the updated _state_.
+- [ ] Now that we want to update the UI (when the button is clicked), we need to tell React that it needs to call the component function again, so we can see the updated _state_.
+- [ ] Imagine we could have a function to tell react to update the UI.
-- Using a special _setter_ function that we will see in a moment, we can tell React that the state has changed.
+- [ ] Using a special _setter_ function that we will see in a moment, we can tell React that the state has changed.
 (In our case that will be that changed `count` value.)
-- Each time the component function is called, all of its variables (props and state) are conceptually frozen in time.
+- [ ] Each time the component function is called, all of its variables (props and state) are conceptually frozen in time.
 We can think of them as being read-only.

 > 🎞️ Here is an analogy you might find useful:
 >